The Wrong Husband

 The Wrong Husband (German: Der falsche Ehemann) is a 1931 German comedy film directed by Johannes Guter and starring Johannes Riemann, Maria Paudler and Gustav Waldau.
-It was shot at the Babelsberg Studios in Berlin.
+It was shot at the Babelsberg Studios in Berlin and on location in Saint Moritz.
+The film's sets were designed by the art directors Robert Herlth and Walter Röhrig.
+The future director Billy Wilder worked on the film's screenplay.